Skip advert

 Advertisement - Article continues below

-Some people might say the new car’s firmer ride quality makes the current Type R drive with less fluidity than the old model, but with that comes a level of resilience that will have you pounding down even the most challenging of British back roads without worrying about anything other than the thrill of the drive.
+Despite the taut ride, the current Type R drives with even more fluidity than the old model.
+This comes with a level of resilience in the suspension that will have you pounding down even the roughest and most challenging of British back roads without thinking about anything other than how much fun you’re having.

 Honda has tweaked the styling on this latest model, which will no doubt be more pleasing to some.
-With these bold looks together with a brilliantly laid-out interior and strong equipment levels, there’s no doubt that the FL5 Civic Type R is one of the hot-hatch greats.
+With these bold looks, together with a brilliantly laid-out interior and strong equipment levels, there’s no doubt that the FL5 Civic Type R is one of the hot hatch greats.
+The only real negative where the Civic Type R is concerned is that it’ll soon go off sale as this Civic comes to the end of its life-cycle.

 Advertisement - Article continues below